jackdoe/baxx/README.md

 Tokens are like backup namespaces, you can have the same file in different tokens and it won't conflict.

+There are 2 kinds of tokens, ReadWrite and WriteOnly, ReadWrite tokens dont require any credentials for create, delete and list files, WriteOnly tokens require credentials for *list* and *delete*.

 ## Current Tokens: